agsb/6502.MINT/arch/6502/Stacks.md

             LDX \idz; LDA \ptrz, X; STA \msb; INX; LDA \ptrz, X; STA \lsb; INX; STX \idz;
       .endmacro

-Uses the page zero as stack, and it must be split in 3 parts, one for inline code ( < 81 words ), one for data stack ( > 22 words ) , one for return stack ( > 22 words ).
+Uses the page zero as stack, and it must be split in 3 parts, one for inline code ( < 81 words ), one for data stack ( > 22 words ), one for return stack ( > 22 words ).
 When idz, ptrz, lsb, msb are in zero page, each stack uses cycles ~48 cc, uses 28 bytes of code and 4 bytes at zero page;

-### indirect page zero indexed by Y
+### page zero indirect indexed by Y

       .macro push idz, ptrz, lsb, msb
             LDY \idz; DEY; LDA \msb; STA (\ptrz), Y; DEY; LDA \lsb; STA (\ptrz), Y; STY \idz;